-The story behind the Covid Star People's Medal.
+The story behind the design of the Covid Star

 Harry was treated in hospital in March 2020, just before the first national lockdown.
 Despite receiving excellent care, he could already see the strain on NHS staff.
 While on the wards, Harry often heard the phrase 'they deserve a medal' directed to staff so he decided to design one.

 The shape of the Covid Star is the Maltese Cross, a familiar and ancient motif used by many including St John's Ambulance and the Nightingale Badge of St Thomas's.
 By using this classic form, he has linked the Covid Star with the Nation's historic symbols for rewarding and celebrating care.

-Yet Harry's is also a very contemporary design for at its centre is a subtle reference to the Covid-19 molecule.
-This centre a scalloped rim to represent the spiked surface of the virus which is now being successfully targeted by lifesaving vaccines.
+Yet Harry's is also a very contemporary design for at its centre is a circle with a scalloped rim which is a subtle reference to the spiked protein surface of the Covid-19 molecule, now successfully targeted by lifesaving vaccines.
 The C is for both the NHS and the Care Workers who have cared for us during the covid pandemic.

 Above are the Florence Nightingale badge of St Thomas's and the St John's Ambulance badge both using the Maltese cross form.
 Below is Harry's contemporary design showing the subtle reference to the spiked surface of the virus molecule.

 The Covid Stars are handmade using genuine glass enamel which, unlike resin, gives amazing depth of colour and a durability to ensure the Covid Star lasts long enough to be treasured for generations.